yatima1460/Drill/README.md

         - Windows
         - MacOS
     - Folders actual size
+    - Icons image needs to be generic and in the backend
     - Metadata searching and new tokens (mp3, etc...)
     - Memoization/Cache
     - Percentage of crawling